 Still bleeding, but not by a great deal.

-Have started to walk Mutley to meet Julie from work.
+Have started to walk Mutley (my dog) a little way.
 I will give it another week, then see if I can walk him a little further.

 11th April 2008

-We went shopping afterwards, and although I can only push the trolley, I feel fine, right up to the moment I cough, and can suddenly feel a rush of blood coming out of my backside.
+I go supermarket shopping and although I can only push the trolley, I feel fine, right up to the moment I cough, and can suddenly feel a rush of blood coming out of my backside.
 Decide that I have had enough of this - there is nothing I can do about it, but it's so annoying.

 12th April 2008

 I refuse to take the stoma bag off in the shower or bath just incase I "mess" myself whilst it's off.
-The problem with this is you never feel totally clean.
-I have found a company on the Internet that sells "Stoma Caps" - these allow you to remove your stoma bag in the shower or bath, and have a cap covering the stoma to catch any waste.
-They are quite small, and will apparently only last an hour before becoming saturated.
+The problem with this is you never feel totally clean if you keep it on.
+I have found a company on the Internet that sells "Stoma Caps" - these allow you to remove your stoma bag whilst in the shower or bath, and have a cap covering the stoma to catch any waste.
+They are quite small, and will apparently last an hour or so before becoming saturated.

 More samples arrived today.

 Managed to walk to the local shop today - not much to brag about, but as it's a mile each way, it's quite an achievement considering how I was this time last week.